miquelfabregapascual/Contact-book-DB-app/README.md

-# Contact book DB app
+# Contact book DB app - By Miquel

 Manage your contacts efficiently with this Android application.
 Create, edit, and delete contacts seamlessly with a user-friendly interface.